 (3) Prepare students with the substantive knowledge foundation and tools, methods and techniques of planning associated with an area of concentration.

 Upon admission, each student is assigned a faculty advisor based on the student's area of interest.
 In consultation with the advisor, each student can shape an individualized course sequence.
 The Masters of Science program consists of 45 credits, and typically takes 2 full years of study to complete.
 An internship with a planning organization is normally undertaken in the summer between the first and second years of study.
 In addition to satisfactory completion of 45 credits, students must successfully demonstrate competence in planning through completion of either a thesis or a professional project, as detailed below.

-The coursework for the Master of Science degree consists of core required courses, an area of specialization, and electives.
+The coursework for the Master of Science degree consists of core required courses, an area of concentration, and electives.
 Use the Plan of Study form (.pdf to fill out in Adobe Acrobat) with your advisor.
 It is recommended a first draft of this form be completed in the first semester to have a general idea of your course of study.